You’ve heard it several times before as the year, 2020, has progressed, “We need to stay at home.”

 Managing everything on one platform

-We already looked through the disadvantages of outbound methods and how they have lost their place during these changing times.
+We already looked through the disadvantages of outbound methods during this time and how they have lost their place during these changing times.
 We understand that no matter your industry if you focus 100% of your efforts in driving leads through initial face-to-face, trade show meetings and cold-calling outbound strategies you suffer from:

 Face-to-face meetings can no longer occur preventing leads from being driven through that method